kyberdrb/CLionProjects/Design_Patterns_CPP/Structural/Adapter/Object_adapter_as_interface_with_reference_wrapper_and_polymorphism_CPP_14/README.md

 Reference implementation of an Adapter design pattern

-- implementation of an Adapter as an **Object Adapter**
+- implementation of an Adapter as an **Object Adapter** - **_run-time Adapter_**
-- run-time reusability: reassignable Adaptee via `std::reference_wrapper`
+- run-time reusability: reassignable Adaptee instance via `std::reference_wrapper`
-- adapter implemented as an Interface: a class with only pure virtual function
+- adapter implemented with an Interface: a class with only pure `virtual` function and single inheritance

 ## Sources